 South Staffs Water

-- Advising Southern Water on its issue of £825m sustainability bonds.
+- Advising Southern Water on its Multicurrency Bond Programme and Sustainability Bond issuances.

 South East Water